 Motivate the students to achieve the most amazing things by using varied teaching techniques and strategies.
 The most fitting delivery technique will give teachers immeasurable results.
 Hence, as a teacher, I always harness the power of using the most appropriate delivery technique to increase my student’s motivation.

-If students are not motivated, most likely, the leaning tasks no matter how sound will be useless.
+If students are not motivated, most likely, the learning tasks no matter how sound will be useless.
 So, to buffer the negative effects of the lack of motivation among my students, I reflect on what strategy to use to best catch their interests.

 Are my teaching strategies narrowing student’s focus or making them active participants in the teaching-learning process?
 I should be conscious about it or else I will end up recording poor results.